Server-Side CORS Configuration & Header Management

 Omitting Vary: Origin on dynamic responses CDNs cache incorrect headers.
 Subsequent requests fail intermittently.
 Append Vary: Origin to all dynamic CORS responses.

 Reverse proxies stripping backend headers Load balancers drop or override Access-Control-* directives.
-Configure proxy always flags.
-Disable header deduplication.
+Configure proxy add_header ... always flags.
+Use proxy_hide_header to prevent upstream duplication.

 Frequently Asked Questions